Happy Noo Yeah!

 ‘I knew an artist at Lloyds Camp,’ I said, ‘Jenny Song, she was there when we visited way back when.’

 It was Jenny!
-She did our original artwork!
+She did our original artwork.

 ‘What a lovely person, we got on so well with her.
 My wife Trish bought something she painted.
 We had such a special time there,’ I said.
 ‘When we flew in from the Delta, back in the day, we were picked up at the landing strip by Emma, a young pink-cheeked Pom who said she was the chef, and she was on guest-fetching duty that day.
 She loaded us into the open Landrover and drove us right up an elephant’s bum at the waterhole on the way to camp.
-When we got to camp she had prepared a delicious lunch for us overlooking the camp waterhole in the channel, and we ate and drank ice-cold beers looking down on eles heads as they drank freshly-pumped water.’
+When we got to camp Emma had prepared a delicious lunch for us overlooking the camp waterhole in the channel, and we ate and drank ice-cold beers looking down on eles heads as they drank freshly-pumped water.’

-I’m that Emma! she said.
-I worked with Lionel and Jenny Song in Lloyds Camp in 1993!I loved driving new arrivals to Pump Pan to watch the eles!
+I’m that Emma! said this Emma!
+I worked with Lionel and Jenny Song in Lloyds Camp in 1993.
+I loved driving new arrivals to Pump Pan to watch the eles.

 In 2022 we had bumped into Emma the pink-cheeked Pom from our 1993 trip to Lloyds Camp!
 You sadly just have to behave wherever you go – someone, somewhere will know you – even 29 years later!